- parecoxib sodium

 Active peptic ulceration or gastrointestinal (GI) bleeding.

-Patients who have experienced bronchospasm, acute rhinitis, nasal polyps, angioneurotic oedema, urticaria or other allergic-type reactions after taking acetylsalicylic acid or NSAIDs including COX-2 (cyclooxygenase-2) inhibitors.
+Patients who have experienced bronchospasm, acute rhinitis, nasal polyps, angioneurotic oedema, urticaria or other allergic-type reactions after taking acetylsalicylic acid or nonsteroidal anti-inflammatory drugs (NSAIDs) including COX-2 inhibitors.

 The third trimester of pregnancy and breast-feeding (see sections 4.6 and 5.3).

 Severe hepatic impairment (serum albumin <25 g/l or Child-Pugh score ≥10).

 Inflammatory bowel disease.

 Treatment of post-operative pain following coronary artery bypass graft (CABG) surgery (see sections 4.8 and 5.1).

 Established ischaemic heart disease, peripheral arterial disease and/or cerebrovascular disease.

 Dynastat has been studied in dental, orthopaedic, gynaecologic (principally hysterectomy) and coronary artery bypass graft surgery.
 There is limited experience in other types of surgery, for example gastrointestinal or urological surgery (see section 5.1).